-- Compatibilities
+- Compatibility

-- Platforms: Windows, HP/UX, Linux, Mac OS, Solaris, AIX
+- Platforms: Windows, HP/UX, Linux, macOS, Solaris, AIX

-- Architectures: 32/64bits
+- Architectures: 32-bit and 64-bit

 - Oracle versions: 8, 9, 10, 11, 12, 18, 19, 21

-Note: OCILIB is comptabile with:
+- OCILIB is compatible with:

-- Any existing Oracle version from 8i
+- Any existing Oracle version starting from 8i

-Please, contact the author if you have validated OCILIB on platforms or compilers not listed here.
+Please contact the author if you have validated OCILIB on platforms or compilers not listed here.

 - Global build options